TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 - Team Statement
 - Individual Statements
 - A compilation of all our README files into 1 master book
-- The Contribution Table (with links to the respective branch)
+- The Contribution Table (with links to the respective branches)

 ## Team Statement: